beatrizcirimele/beatrizcirimele/README.md

   <img height="180em" src="https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=beatrizcirimele&layout=compact"/>
 </div>

 I am a brazilian software Engineer who talks in English, Portuguese and german.
-I've worked with languages like  HTML/CSS, JS, TS, NodeJS, React and C#.
+I've worked with languages like  Java, JS, TS, NodeJS, React and C#.
 I'm always ready to adapt to any new language.

 I view software development as more than just programming, but something about solving problems and understanding the global scope.